 Posted on: 1st November 2019

 Those claiming the stateshould expect to see the amount rise next year as a result of the triple lock.
-At the moment, state pensioners living full-time in specific countries worldwide will not benefit from the new amount.
+At the moment, state pensioners living full-time in specific countries worldwide will not benefit from the new amount if they are claiming UK state pension abroad.
 It is set to rise by 3.9 per cent, in line with the annual wage growth and will come into effect in April 2020.

 The triple lock